link2wales.co.uk -

 North Wales: W

-Wallinger, Karl – Prestatyn born main man of World Party (b.1959), prev of The Waterboys.
-He began investigating recorded sound on the rudimentary level of tinkering with a tape-recorder & practice amp, & cutting his perfoming teeth as keyboardist with Pax.
+Karl Wallinger – Prestatyn born main man of World Party (1959-10.03.24), previously of The Waterboys.
+He began investigating recorded sound on the rudimentary level of tinkering with a tape-recorder & practice amp, & cutting his performing teeth as keyboardist with Pax.
 Formed Quasimodo (1977) with members who went on to form The Alarm.
 Moved to London the same year, playing in various punk bands such as The Invisible Body & working for the publishers ATV/Northern Songs before joining funk band Out.
 In 1983, he met Mike Scott & Anthony Thistlewhite, & the 3 became the nucleus of The Waterboys.
-By 1986 he had gone it alone & rel World Party’s debut LP, by 1993 the project, which is basically a one man band, produced the album ‘Bang!’ & was only kept off the No.1 spot in the UK by R.E.M.
-Also penned the No.1 hit She’s The One, covered by Robbie Williams, & more importantly gave Steve Sync piano lessons in the early 80s!
+By 1986 he had gone it alone & released World Party’s debut LP, by 1993 the project, which is basically a one man band, produced the album ‘Bang!’ & was only kept off the No.1 spot in the UK by R.E.M.
+Also penned the No.1 hit She’s The One, covered by Robbie Williams.

 Walloping Donkeys - Mold band 1999 onwards, feat; Andy Williams (drms) (ex Baby Milk Plant), Paul Adams (bass), Mike Foulkes (gtr) – perform covers in a Ramones style.
 Spend most christmasses supporting ‘Hot Sausage’ at Mold Savoy, other gigs inc an invitation to play Molds Bryn Coch school.